 The Cost of Living in Nottingham is quite close to the UK average.
 Check out the monthly breakdown of important living costs in Nottingham –

 - Food shopping – £110

 It is advisable to have a monthly budget of around £1,000 (without tuition) to live comfortably in Nottingham.

 What Is The Average Rent In Nottingham?

-Through UniAcco’s platform, you can get yourself a spacious en-suite room, with all the latest and modern amenities for only £516 a month.
+Through UniAcco’s platform, you can get yourself a spacious en-suite room or student houses Nottingham, with all the latest and modern amenities for only £516 a month.
 Check out our website to know more.

 Where Can I Find The Best Student Accommodation in Nottingham?

 Get a taste of luxury living in Nottingham with iQ NewLand House.
 This student accommodation in Nottingham offers a wide range of studio rooms and two-bed apartments.
 Irrespective of your room choice, you can expect a WiFi connection, a bed and a wardrobe in every room.
 Communal amenities at iQ NewLand House include social events, a garden, a communal area, a study area, contents insurance, a CCTV security system and 24/7 dedication.
 What’s more, Nottingham Trent University and the University of Nottingham are just a few minutes away.
 With iQ NewLand House offering so much, we bet you think that the price tag is a bargain!

 Maid Marian Way, Nottingham NG1 6GQ, United Kingdom